jaydevsinhdodiya/Screening-Assignment-for-PROSPECT/README.md

 Variations in handwriting styles and low-resolution images significantly impacted extraction accuracy.
 Some structured fields like "instructions" were harder to capture due to their free-text nature.

+My Extraction Pipeline

+I built a pipeline that uses OCR (Optical Character Recognition) to extract raw text from scanned prescription images.
+Then, I applied text cleaning techniques to remove noise and irrelevant characters.
+Next, I structured the extracted text into important fields: Patient Name, Doctor Name, Date, Medicines, and Instructions.
+Finally, I exported the structured data into a CSV file for easy analysis and further processing.